Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 We want proactive salespeople, not reactive ones.

-This simple change improves appointment setting quality by 40% because reps can actually prepare for and execute meaningful conversations.
+This simple change improves appointment setting quality by 40% because reps can actually prepare for and execute meaningful conversations instead of constantly context-switching.

 Some salespeople crush cold calling at 7 AM.
 Others hit their stride at 2 PM.
 Stop forcing everyone into the same schedule.